-Open a robo investing account
+Open a robo-investing account

-Robo-advice platforms are automated investing tools with a low barrier for entry meaning you can dip your toe in the investing world for a $100 or less.
+Robo-advice platforms are automated investing tools with a low barrier for entry meaning you can dip your toe in the investing world for $100 or less.

-A robo-advisor (a computerised financial advisor) suggests a diversified investment portfolio with algorithms based on investment management strategies according to your risk level.
+A robo-advisor (a computerized financial advisor) suggests a diversified investment portfolio with algorithms based on investment management strategies according to your risk level.
 Your portfolio is automatically managed and rebalanced to your preferred asset allocation as you continue to invest.

 Raiz (formerly Acorns) blazed the robo-advice trail years ago and since then a multitude of robo-investing apps have popped up all over the place.
 You can get started with Raiz for as little as $5.